BWeng20/rFSM/README.md

 ### Automated Testing

-For automated tests the binary "test" can be used.
+For automated tests the binary `test` can be used.

+For a practical application to the tests of _"W3C SCXML 1.0 Implementation Report"_, see [test/w3c/README.md](test/w3c/README.md).